AshishEkka97/MEVN-App/README.md

   - Vue with Vuetify (Material Design)
   - Node JS API for Authentication, File Uploads and Email Service.
   - Separate front-end and back-end code base (MVVC architecture).
+  - Also the client is PWA comapaitible. :)

 > Please look in client and server subdirectories for installation instructions.